rooteduniverse1003/Android-Platform-NDK/docs/Roadmap.md

 We should send patches to the CMake implementation that will load as much information about the NDK as possible from tables we provide in the NDK.

+### Weak symbols for API additions

+iOS developers are used to using weak symbols to refer to function that may be present in their equivalent of `targetSdkVersion` but not in their `minSdkVersion`.
+They use a run-time null check to decide whether the new function is available or not.
+Apparently clang also has some support for emitting a warning if you dereference one of these symbols without a corresponding null check.

+This seems like a more convenient option than is currently available on Android, especially since no currently shipping version of Android includes a function to check which version of Android you're running on.

+We might not want to make this the default (because it's such a break with historical practice, and might be surprising), but we should offer this as an option.

 ---

 ## Historical releases